 - Banking information.
 This could be a void cheque or your bank account details.

-How to get the best personal loan in Alberta
+How to compare the best personal loans in Alberta

 To make sure you end up with the right lender, keep the following in mind to help you narrow down your top picks: